-Business Advancement, Director
+Benefits Advisory, Business Advancement, Director

 While some people avoid it at all cost, Ivor Kiwi embraces change.
 With an eye on process improvement, he enjoys the challenge of identifying opportunities to advance the mission and effectiveness of client companies and within Risk International Benefits Advisors.
 As Director of Business Advancement for RIBA, Ivor leads projects and initiatives to ensure the best services are being delivered to clients.